 11. Lending Club

 Lending Club is largely viewed as the pioneer of marketplace lending – it was founded back in 2007 and has given out more than $50 billion since then.
 The company claims that the average customer saves $1,300 by using Lending Club.

 You need a minimum credit score of 600, but Lending Club will ease this slightly if you take advantage of the cosigning option.
 As long as your cosigner has a score of at least 600, your credit score could go as low as 540.
 You and your cosigner will also need a joint debt-to-income ratio of 35% or less.

 Using Lending Club, you can get a loan of up to $40,000.
 You’ll have to pay an origination fee between 1% and 6% and a late fee.

 Lending Club is more flexible: it lets you pay your lender directly if you want, and you may also be eligible for a hardship plan.

-Prosper has rates and fees compared to more traditional lenders who look for borrowers with good credit.
-Unfortunately, it’s not suitable for those who low credit scores – the minimum score needed is 640, and the average is an impressive 717.
+Prosper has competitive rates and fees compared to more traditional lenders who look for borrowers with good credit.
+Unfortunately, it’s not suitable for those who have low credit scores – the minimum score needed is 640, and the average is an impressive 717.